 - Non-executives view more content than executives

 If your marketing content is focused on engaging the decision maker and/or economic buyer, what about the other 3 – 7 (or more) people who can argue against the decision and stop it cold?
+If you’re unclear about how to build buyer personas to engage this growing group, consider using buyer persona types to gain clarity.

 What are we doing to convince them that making the decision is the best answer to their problem, issue or achieving their objective?

 One-size-fits-all content won’t get this done.
-The context, care abouts and decision criteria are different for every influencer involved.
+The context, care abouts, and decision criteria are different for every influencer involved.
 In order to promote consensus, marketers need to figure out what the “overlay” conversations are amongst the stakeholders and provide ideas and insights that can be used to aid in their discussions about solving the problem.
 The key here is that you want them to use your ideas.

 By addressing the context of each of them, we can help them to understand the opportunity that exists for them, specifically, as well as how these all culminate to be the best way to solve the problem for the company as a whole.